Skip to content

 Commands

-Now with the above background let’s look at what the workflow of building an SST app.
+Now with the above background let’s look at the workflow of building an SST app.

 Let’s say you’ve created an app by running.